Lynx-Huang/allxonTest/docs/Implement Features/Configs.md

 ![config-sequence](../_img/config-sequence.png)

-Configs Card sequence flow similar with Alert Card.
-Send `v2/notifyPluginUpdate` to initialize Alert Card, if you have Config setting on Allxon Portal, you will get `v2/notifyPluginConfigUpdate` after sending `v2/notifPluginUpdate`.

-Let's take a look at the example:
+The **Configs** feature sequence flow is similar to that of the **Alerts** feature.
+You need to send `v2/notifyPluginUpdate` to initialize the **Configs** card on Allxon Portal.
+Then you can proceed to complete the settings.
+Once done, the plugin receives `v2/notifyPluginConfigUpdate` for the settings.

+Here is an example of creating the **Configs** card:

+First, send `v2/notifyPluginUpdate`.

 ```json {17-31}
 {